 Just like Einstein and Dr. Krauss, we, the students of Art of SciComm, have found the common ground where art and science meet—and his name is Walter.
 Walter is a friendly face here in Laramie, found on the “Escape” mural By Meghan Meier, located on the Corner of E. Garfield St. & S. 1st St.

 For those who are not familiar with our previous class work, we have made a devoted effort towards relating our science to the works of the Laramie Mural Project.
 The goal of this project was to select a mural to relate to our research, and to use this relationship as a means to effectively communicate our science.

 Heather Speckman, a plant physiologist, saw Walter as a positive face for the study of plants (1).
 While fellow plant physiologist, Daniel Beverly, saw Walter as the perfect platform to educate people on the ecology and behavior of aspen trees (2).
-As a biologist, Dan Albrecht-Mallinger, saw connections between a fleeing Walter, and his research on bird populations’ response to climate change (3).
+As a biologist, Dan Albrecht-Mallinger saw connections between a fleeing Walter, and his research on bird populations’ response to climate change (3).
 Likewise, wildlife ecologist, Melanie Torres, related her work on amphibian responses to habitat fragmentation and disease, to Walter escaping what looks like a damaged, or burning habitat in the distance (4).
 We even drew some abstract perspectives from this piece of work, as astrophysicist, Michelle Mason, focused on relating the beauty of the wide-open skies above Walter, to her research on galaxies in space (5).
-Finally, I was able to find similar values within Walter’s environment, by connecting it all back to the vibrant orange soils, and how these soils help to support the growth of trees, like Walter (6).
+Finally, I was able to find similar values within Walter’s environment, by connecting it all back to the vibrant orange soils, and how these soils help to support the growth of trees like Walter (6).

-Although we had different perspectives on how we related to Walter, collectively we were able to draw important connections from the “unknown” of this piece, back to science.
+Although we had different perspectives on how we related to Walter, collectively we were able to draw important connections, from the “unknown” of this piece back to science.
 Overall, I think this was a powerful assignment which helped us to appreciate and acknowledge not only the commonalities between science and art, but also the commonalities between each other’s research.
 Sharing these perspectives helps to educate one another, all the while encouraging us to collaborate with our peers and colleagues.
 It is interdisciplinary interactions such as this, which contribute to broader understandings of science and art.

 So, cheers to the mysterious "Walter" for bringing us together where science & art meet!

-A blog and website by graduate students from science disciplines and departments throughout the University of Wyoming.
+A blog and website highlighting students from science disciplines and departments throughout the University of Wyoming.
 We hope you connect with our science communication and engagement efforts.
-Please let us know what you think of the site!